jrs40492/ufsports/README.md

 # ufsports
 This code for this project is not public but the website is.
-Please visit https://ufsports.com to view.
+Please visit <a href="https://ufsports.com" target="_blank">ufsports.com</a> to view.